Types of Financial Aid

 Federal Direct Parent Plus Loan

 PLUS Loans are low-interest loans available to parents of dependent students to help pay for educational expenses.
-The parent is the borrower, not the student, and therefore responsible for repayment of the loan.
+The parent is the borrower, not the student; therefore, the parent is responsible for repayment of the loan.
 Interest is charged for all periods and repayment begins 60 days after full disbursement of the loan.
 The lender is the U.S. Department of Education rather than a bank.
 Some of the eligibility requirements are:

 To apply for a Direct Parent PLUS loan, visit https://studentaid.gov/plus-app/.
 Once the PLUS Application is submitted, the parent will be notified if the credit has been approved.

 If the credit is approved, the parent will need to complete a PLUS Master Promissory Note(MPN).
-This can be completed online at https://studentaid.gov/mpn/parentplus/.
+This is completed online at https://studentaid.gov/mpn/parentplus/.

 If the credit is denied, the parent may still be eligible to receive a PLUS loan by:

-- Documenting extenuating circumstances to the satisfaction of the U.S. Department of Education and completing PLUS Counseling and completing a PLUS MPN
+• Documenting extenuating circumstances to the satisfaction of the U.S. Department of Education and completing PLUS Counseling and a PLUS MPN

 If the credit is denied and the parent does not want to proceed with either of the above mentioned options, the student may be eligible for additional unsubsidized loan.